-- (1) The field size will be 40 yards x 80 yards.
-End zones (2) will be eight yards deep.
-The field inside the end zones will be divided into 8-yard intervals.
-3rd grade and up may use full size high school fields. - (2) Home team will provide someone for the down marker for the 1st half and the visiting team will provide someone for the 2nd half. - (3) Visitors will provide someone for the first down marker. - (4) All teams must wear the jersey that SVAA provides.
+- (1) Full size football fields will be used, usually RISD junior high or high school fields.
+However, fields may be shortened to 80 yards for 1st and 2nd grades. - (2) Home team will provide someone for the down marker for the 1st half and the visiting team will provide someone for the 2nd half.

+- (3) Visitors will provide someone for the first down marker. - (4) Jerseys are required to have numbers centered on the front and the back on all four sides and must have the SVAA logo displayed on the upper left front side.
 The home team will wear the white jerseys and the visiting team will wear colored jerseys.
+Jerseys cannot have hoods.
 The players should all wear the same color of shorts/pants.
 A team may not wear shorts the same color as their flags or have stripes on their shorts the same color as their flags.
-Shorts cannot have pockets. - (5) Mouthpieces must be worn by all players. - (6) Flags on the belts need to be pointed out, as the belt clips are designed, not in, toward a player's hip. - (7) At Bowie Elementary, the East side of the field is for the home team, the West side of the field is for the visiting team.
-At Northwood Hills Elementary, on the North and South field, the East side is for the home team, and the West side is for the visiting team.
-On the Northwood Hills East and West field, the South side is for the home team and the North side is for the visiting team.
-High school fields use high school rules, the home team will use the home bleachers.
+Shorts cannot have pockets. - (5) Mouthpieces must be worn by all players.
+If a team does not have the required number of players to start a game with mouthpieces, then that team will forfeit the game. - (6) Flags on the belts need to be pointed out, as the belt clips are designed, not in, toward a player's hip. - (7) For high school fields the home team will occupy the sideline nearest the stadium entrance and the visitors will occupy the sideline on the opposite/far side of the field.
+For junior high fields the home team will occupy the sideline nearest the parking area and the visitors will occupy the opposite sideline.
+The two teams (coaches and players) must position themselves on opposite sides of the field.